 Monkeys That Are Kept as Pets

-- Capuchin: This little primate is often seen in movies and television and is famous for its small size and mischevious nature.
-They are highly intelligent, territorial, and will live up to years in captivity.
+The capuchin is a primate is often seen in movies and television.
+It is famous for its small size and mischievous nature.
+They are highly intelligent, territorial and will live up to 40 years in captivity.
 That's 40 years of diapers, in case you didn't realize they don't learn to use the toilet.

-- Chimpanzees: This is the largest kind of primate typically found as a pet and isn't actually a monkey (they are apes).
+The chimpanzee is the largest primate typically found as a pet.
+It isn't actually a monkey, but rather is an ape.
 Chimps are also often seen in movies and on television.
-Many reports of chimps attacking their owners and other people, even killing them, have continued over the years.
+Reports of chimps attacking their owners and other people, even killing them, are common.
 Chimpanzees are large and strong, and males especially are very aggressive.
-They can live 60 years and more.
+They can live for 60 years and more.
 These are not household pets.

 Macaques are smaller primates that can live up to 30 years, needing diaper changes all that time.
 They need large, secure cages so they don't get lost in your house or run outside and climb up electric poles, which is often the outcome.
 Even though these are smaller primates, they still require extremely large enclosures, at least 30 square feet.
 Even some zoos don't provide primates with the appropriate amount of space.

 Tamarins are tiny primates that weigh less than a pound but will live about 15 years in captivity.
 They can still deliver a nasty bite despite their small mouths and need very secure cages with tiny bar spacing; if not, they will escape or get stuck in the bars.

-- Squirrels: These are very acrobatic monkeys.
-They live up to 25 years, use their tail to hang on branches, and need a lot of space (as does any primate).
+These are very acrobatic monkeys.
+They live up to 25 years, use their tails to hang on branches, and need a lot of space (as does any primate).
 They will also wear diapers their entire life and eat a variety of foods.

-- Marmosets: Similar to the Tamarins in size and housing requirements, Marmosets are teeny-tiny primates.
+Similar to the tamarins in size and housing requirements, marmosets are teeny-tiny primates.
 They are quick and not suited to handling since they don't sit still in your lap.